 So back to Shannon, your hypothetical new teacher.
 She knows her craft and has a lot going for her as a teacher, and now she can work with SETS to learn how to connect with her students where they are.
-It seems obvious, yet so few assessment tools utilize the concept: when metrics concern essential principles of learning, they make more sense to teachers.
+It seems obvious, yet so few assessment tools utilize the concept.
+When metrics concern essential principles of learning, they make sense to teachers.
 They’re like specific signposts, pointing where to look.

 The Teacher Observation Form is just one of SETS’ three scales.
 The others are a self-assessment completed by students and an assessment completed by a ‘significant other’.
 While just one can be used as a simple standalone, using all three gives a comprehensive view of each student.